-Whether your children play baseball, soccer, basketball, football, or do other activities, you want them to be safe while having fun.
+Whether your children play baseball, soccer, basketball, football, or do other activities, you want them to be safe and have fun.

 Many children have allergies.
-Most cases are mild, but there can be severe allergic reactions, which doctors call anaphylaxis.
-Food allergies and insect stings are among the most common triggers.
-In some cases, children can have anaphylaxis if they are exposed to certain allergy triggers before or during exercise.
+Most cases are mild, but some can have severe reactions to certain triggers.
+Doctors call this anaphylaxis.
+Food allergies and insect stings are among the most common causes.
+Sometimes kids can have this kind of reaction when they’re exposed to allergens before or during exercise.

 Visit an allergist.
 Take your child to an allergy specialist.
-They can do tests to find out what your child is allergic to, how severe the allergy is, prescribe medication, and give you advice about avoiding allergy triggers.
+The doctor can do tests to find out what your child is allergic to, how severe the allergy is, prescribe medication, and give you advice that will help your kid avoid allergy triggers.

 Take the sting out of flying insects.
 Protect kids who are highly allergic to bees, wasps, and other stinging insects with a technique called desensitization (or immunotherapy).
-During desensitization, at an allergist's office, a tiny amount of insect venom is injected under your child's skin.
-The allergist gradually increases the amount of venom over a period of about three months, until your child can tolerate the allergen.
-Desensitization can be very effective at controlling insect allergies.
+The allergist injects a tiny amount of insect venom under your child's skin.
+He slowly raises the amount of venom over a period of about 3 months, until your child can tolerate the allergen.
+This technique is a great way to control insect allergies.

 Pack your child's food.
-The safest way for kids with severe food allergies to eat on the road is to pack food from home.
-That way, you know it does not have any trigger foods in it.
-Make sure your child knows what foods they have to avoid, in case they're offered food when you're not around.
+The safest way for kids with severe food allergies to eat on the road is to pack meals and snacks at home.
+That way, you know there are no triggers.
+Make sure your child knows what to avoid, in case they're offered something when you're not around.

-Be ready, just in case.
-Your child may never experience anaphylaxis.
-Still, every adult who is caring for your child needs to know the symptoms of an anaphylactic reaction and what to do if it happens.
-They should also know that an epinephrine injection does not cure an anaphylactic reaction.
-It will only hold off severe symptoms for about 10 to 15 minutes.
-The coach or other adults need to know that they must call 911 right away and have your child taken to the nearest emergency room, even if they seem OK.
+Spread the word.
+Your child may never have anaphylaxis.
+Still, every adult who is caring for her needs to know the symptoms of an anaphylactic reaction and what to do if it happens.
+They should also know that an epinephrine injection isn’t a cure -- it gives you a brief window to get your child to the emergency room.
+The coach or other adults need to know that they must call 911 right away and take your child to the nearest ER, even if she seems OK.